Set Transfer Permissions for a User Group

-You can create customized transfer settings for individual external users and for external user groups.
-In this procedure you'll modify your Reflection for Secure IT server settings to allow additional file access to members of the default "Administrators" external user group.
+You can create customized transfer settings for individual users and for user groups.
+In this procedure you'll modify your Reflection for Secure IT Server settings to allow additional file access to members of the default "Administrators" group.

 Before you begin

-Create a group subconfiguration for members of the external users Administrators group
+Create a subconfiguration for members of the User Manager Administrators group

-- On the gateway server, start the Reflection for Secure IT server console.
+- On the Web Edition server, start the Reflection for Secure IT Server console.
 (Start > All Programs > Attachmate Reflection > Reflection SSH Server Configuration.)

 - On the left panel, under Subconfiguration, click Group Configuration.

 - Click Add.
 This opens the Group Configuration dialog box.

 Use Reflection as the domain name for users or groups in the built-in User Manager directory.
 After you add additional LDAP directories to User Manager, you can also specify those domain names here.

 Note: If you use groups from an added LDAP server, confirm that the domain name you specify here exactly matches the domain name specified in User Manager.
 (In User Manager, go to LDAP Server, select your server, click Edit and check the value entered for Domain Name.)